Tribal policing in Oregon: History of crime on Oregon reservations

-Policy Reforms Affecting Reservation Police
+Policy reforms affecting reservation police

 A ruling by the Supreme Court in 1978 denied tribal police the authority to arrest or enforce laws against non-tribal members.
-This meant that not only could tribal police not follow suspects off of reservation grounds, but could now not even prosecute non-members on reservation grounds.
+This meant that not only could tribal police not follow suspects off of reservation land, but could now not even prosecute non-members on reservation land.
 In order to be granted this authority, they legally had to be deputized by a state sheriff, and this was an extremely rare occurrence at the time.
 This also took away many abilities of tribal police to coordinate with state police, and caused confusion in cases that fell onto or near reservation boundaries.
 Many criminals would take advantage of this complicated bureaucracy, and would frequently commit their crimes on or near the reservation boundary as it was notoriously difficult for the two police forces to organize and prosecute crime in those areas.

-In 2011 on July 28, the governor of Oregon, John Kitzhaber, passed a new bill that changed the way in which tribal police forces would be granted authority.
+On July 28, 2011, Oregon Governor John Kitzhaber, passed a bill that changed the way in which tribal police forces would be granted authority.
 Under this new bill, tribal police would no longer need to be deputized in order to have full jurisdiction, but instead would simply need to have passed a certain level of training.
 The goal of this bill was to help tribal police better enforce the law on their reservations while also increasing their coordination and response times with state police.
 This bill would help eliminate some of the complicated bureaucracy that allowed criminals to more easily escape in certain reservation areas.
 Now, tribal police have the authority to arrest non-members on reservation property should they be caught or suspected of criminal activity.
 It also has increased the efficiency of both tribal police forces and adjacent state police forces.